-Union Gas buys natural gas from a variety of suppliers and has access to a several alternate pipelines to transport natural gas into our system.
+We buy natural gas from a variety of suppliers and has access to a several alternate pipelines to transport natural gas into our system.
 Western Canadian suppliers comprise the largest source of natural gas which is then transported to our pipeline system through TransCanada Pipelines Limited.
 Additional natural gas is purchased from U.S. sources and Ontario producers.
 Through diversity of suppliers and a prudent mix of short and long term gas supply contracts, we secure a reliable supply at a fair price.

 Mercaptan, a harmless, non-toxic substance that has a strong "rotten egg" smell is added as a safety precaution to natural gas (and propane) to make it easier to detect in case of a leak --Natural gas is itself colourless and odourless.
-If you should detect this odour in your home, immediately open windows, leave the house and call us from a neighbour's telephone.
-We'll send a Service Representative to investigate.
+If you should detect this odour in your home, immediately open windows, leave the house and call 1-877-969-0999 from a neighbour's telephone.
+We'll send a Utility Service Representative to investigate.
 We provide 24-hour emergency response to anyone who calls in and tells us they smell gas.
 We work very hard at maintaining exacting safety standards and we take pride in our safety record.

-At Union Gas we impose and follow stringent operating procedures and standards to ensure you have a reliable supply of natural gas.
+We impose and follow stringent operating procedures and standards to ensure you have a reliable supply of natural gas.
 We purchase natural gas from a variety of suppliers and have access to a number of alternate pipelines to bring natural gas into our system.
 This gives us operational flexibility and lowers the risk of service disruption.
 In addition we have backup facilities to ensure continuous operation of important lines and equipment and we conduct periodic reviews of our emergency response system.

 There is an abundant supply of natural gas -- so much so that natural gas will continue to be the energy source of choice for Canadians for many decades to come.
 This conclusion is strongly supported by statistics put out by both the National Energy Board and Natural Resources Canada’s Geological Survey of Canada.